trisulnsm/dinodoc/trisuldocs/docs/ug/tools/rule_builder.md

 ## How to Use

-:::note navigation
+:::info navigation

-Go to Tools -> Select Rule Builder
+:point_right: Go to Tools &rarr; Select Rule Builder

 :::